Tomorrow is National Give Something Away Day.

 I got a great deal of inspiration for this list from Apartment Therapy.
 I’ve also added my own ideas and flavour to the mix.
 I hope you find it helpful.

 Let’s face it, children have way too many toys.
 Donating some of them to an orphanage, shelter for women and children, or a creche in a not so well off community, is a great way to teach your kids about the value of making a difference.
+Check out these minimalist family blogs for inspiration.

 2. Bedding and Towels